HelderRuben/CSD2/CSD2b/synthSong/REFLECTION.md

 ## FINAL REFLECTION: THE CODE WORKSSSS

 I noticed that i had something in comments that shouln't have been, so the sound works now!!
 I added RM.
-Still no user input for FM or RM, but that's how it is..
+And now FM as well! and even user choice for this.
+Helemaal mooi